Toolsfluent

 Always verify current rates with our Currency Converter before any large repatriation, since SAR/PKR and SAR/INR rates fluctuate daily.

 For Pakistani expats, the Roshan Digital Account (RDA) offered by State Bank of Pakistan is the recommended channel: tax-exempt remittance, no Zakat deduction at source, and competitive PKR conversion.
 HBL, MCB, UBL, and Bank Alfalah all offer RDA accounts that can be opened entirely online.
+Once funds land in Pakistan, our Pakistan FBR Salary Tax Calculator and the salary tax 2025-26 guide show exactly how the income is treated under FBR slabs.

 For Indian expats, NRE (Non-Resident External) accounts allow full repatriability of foreign earnings with tax exemption on interest income.
+Pakistanis ending their KSA contract should also review our UAE End of Service Gratuity 2026 Guide since the framework is similar and the same expat-finance principles apply when planning the move home or onward.

 Common Saudi VAT calculation mistakes